GraspR: A Computational Model of Spatial User Preferences for Adaptive Grasp UI Design

 Expert-driven grasp UI design reduces over-reliance on user elicitation.
 This approach leverages generalizable taxonomies and guidelines, often combined with grasp behavior datasets, to inform design decisions~\cite{feix2015grasp, bullock2013grasp, corona2020ganhand}.
 For instance, Wolf et al. proposed a taxonomy of grasping microgestures based on interviews with ergonomics experts, considering use cases such as steering wheel control, stylus manipulation, and ATM card handling~\cite{wolf2011taxonomy}.
 Their taxonomy outlines the ergonomic feasibility and impact on primary tasks across various grasping gestures, highlighting how scenario-based constraints affect the usability of such interfaces.
-Sharma et al.~\cite{sharma2019grasping} aimed to identify a concise set of microgestures applicable across various scenarios.
-They conducted a large-scale elicitation study, analyzing 2,400 microgestures to develop a compact taxonomy of 21 grasping gestures grouped into three grasp-type clusters.
-Inspired by their work, we utilize single-finger reach points sample from the regions defined by their taxonomy: ``on-body'',' ``on-object'', and ``in-air.''
-In subsequent work, Sharma et al.\cite{sharma2021solofinger} examined the detection robustness of single-finger grasping microgestures.
-By analyzing an existing kinematic dataset of daily activities and machinery tasks\cite{bullock2013grasp}, they showed that single-finger movements are rare.
+Joshi et al. proposed a design space of transferable microgestures~\cite{joshi2023transferable} comprised of constraints and transferability dimensions.
+In their framework, grasping hands are considered the most restrictive constraint for gesture design, but also present rich examples of gestures integrated with tangible objects.
+Zhang et al.~\cite{zhang2024stick} developed a comprehensive taxonomy of real-world affordances of stick-shaped objects accompanied by a gesture set.
+Sharma et al.~\cite{sharma2021solofinger} examined the detection robustness of single-finger grasping microgestures.
+By analyzing an existing kinematic dataset of daily activities and machinery tasks~\cite{bullock2013grasp}, they showed that single-finger movements are rare.
 They further demonstrated that single-finger grasping microgestures can be reliably detected using hand-tracking gloves.
 Building on these findings, we focus on single-finger motion as the preference items in our model.
 It is not rare to find instances of grasp UI designs that combine expert-driven design and elicitation studies to strike a balance between designer goals and users' perspectives~\cite{saponas2009enabling, sharma2019grasping, villarreal2022theoretically}.
 While resources for expert-driven grasp UI design have multiplied, this approach cannot support adaptations to grasp-object scenarios beyond those anticipated during the design phase.